guillp/jwskate/README.md

 assert jwt.sub == "some_sub"  # individual claims can be accessed as attributes
 assert jwt["claim1"] == "value1"  # or as dict items (with "subscription")
-assert jwt.alg == "ES256"  # alg and kid headers are also accessible as attributes assert (
-    jwt.kid == private_jwk.kid
+assert jwt.alg == "ES256"  # alg and kid headers are also accessible as attributes assert jwt.kid == private_jwk.kid
-)  # notice that those 2 headers are automatically set with appropriate values
+# notice that alg and kid are automatically set with appropriate values
+assert isinstance(jwt.signature, bytes)  # signature is accessible too
 # verifying the jwt signature is as easy as:
 assert jwt.verify_signature(private_jwk.public_jwk())
-# since our jwk does contain an 'alg' parameter (here 'ES256'), the signature is automatically verified using that alg
+# since our jwk contains an 'alg' parameter (here 'ES256'), the signature is automatically verified using that alg
-# you could also specify an alg manually, useful for key with no "alg" hint:
+# you could also specify an alg manually, useful for keys with no "alg" hint:
 assert jwt.verify_signature(private_jwk.public_jwk(), alg="ES256")

 print(jwt)
 # eyJhbGciOiJFUzI1NiIsImtpZCI6Im15a2V5In0.eyJzdWIiOiJzb21lX3N1YiIsImNsYWltMSI6InZhbHVlMSJ9.C1KcDyDT8qXwUqcWzPKkQD7f6xai-gCgaRFMdKPe80Vk7XeYNa8ovuLwvdXgGW4ZZ_lL73QIyncY7tHGXUthag
 # This will output the full JWT compact representation.
 You can inspect it for example at <https://jwt.io>
 ```

-Note above that the JWT headers are automatically generated with the appropriate values.

 Or let's sign a JWT with the standardised lifetime, subject, audience and ID claims, plus arbitrary custom claims: